How to Grow & Care for Blueberries in Containers

 Overwintering

 Once your growing season is over, you'll want to protect your blueberry plants for the winter season.
-Blueberries are tough plants, but if you live in a cold-winter climate you should move your containers against the side of your home or into a protected area to keep them out of the wind.
-You can also mulch your plants with straw or wrap them in burlap.
-In the winter while the plants are dormant, they don’t need much water, but you shouldn't let them dry out completely.
+Blueberries are tough plants and can survive the winter outdoors in pots, but if you live in a cold winter climate, you should move your containers against the side of your home or into a protected area to keep them out of the wind.

 Common Pests and Plant Diseases

 If yellowing of the leaves occurs, it's probably a sign that the soil pH is too high and is causing chlorosis.
-To rectify the issue, acidify the soil with fertilizer made for acid-loving plants.
+To rectify the issue, acidify the soil with fertilizer for acid-loving plants.

 watering blueberry plants